openhab/openhab-docker/README.md

 usermod -a -G openhab myownuser
 ```

-* Or run the Docker container with your own user AND passing the userid to openHAB through env
+* Or run the Docker container with your own user AND pass the uid and gid to openHAB with environment variables

 ```shell
 docker run \